Healthcare in Nicaragua: Healthcare workers

 There is an unequal distribution of healthcare workers throughout Nicaragua's different provinces.
 Most healthcare workers are located on the Pacific coast region, while there is a huge need for primary health professionals in the cities of Jinotega and Matagalpa, as well as along the Caribbean coast.
 In the year 2000, while Managua contained 20% of the population, the city continued to harbor around half of the country's entire health care professionals.

 This trend can be explained by overall low financial incentives for health care personnel, especially for work in remote areas.
 The average monthly salary for a general practitioner in Nicaragua under MINSA is US$544 while that of Honduras is US$1,332 and that of Panama is US$1,025.
-Additionally, although 52% of Nicaraguan doctors are specialized in training, this specialization level fails to meet widespread community needs for primary care.
+Additionally, although 52 percent of Nicaraguan doctors are specialized in training, this specialization level fails to meet widespread community needs for primary care.
 In order to improve the healthcare access of those living in more isolated areas, the public medical schools in Nicaragua require their graduates to perform two years of social service in high-need settings, after which they can opt to work in private institutions.
 This requirement aligns with MINSA's objective to encourage these graduates to work for the public health sector.

 Amongst Nicaraguan doctors, there persists a lack of gender diversity.
 Nicaraguan women are underrepresented in the field of medicine, and within the healthcare field have an unemployment rate that is 3.5 times higher than that of men.